How to turn anger into positive action

 Anger is scary.

+In anger, we have moved into what analytical psychologist, C.G.
+Jung called a complex, which becomes constellated when triggered.
 Our complexes influence our thoughts and actions outside of conscious awareness.
 A complex becomes constellated when it is activated by an event.
-In this state, we can exhibit strong emotions and behaviors that do not align with how we perceive ourselves.
-Mysteriously, we can feel as if we are being driven to think, speak, and act by an unknown powerful force.
-This constellation happens viscerally.
+In this state, we exhibit strong emotions and behaviors that do not align with how we perceive ourselves.
+Mysteriously, we can feel as if we are being driven by an unknown powerful force.
+Jung explained it,

-Jung explained it, “in an emotion, as the word denotes, you are moved away, you are cast out, your decent ego is put aside, and something else takes your place.
+“In an emotion, as the word denotes, you are moved away, you are cast out, your decent ego is put aside, and something else takes your place.
 We say, “He is beside himself,” or “The devil is riding him,” or “What has gotten into him today,” because he is like a man who is possessed.”
 Jung (1935)

 Our anger lives next to our self, but it is not our self.

 Fear is the most common stimulus for the reaction of anger.
 Anger is the outward expression of fear – fear of something being taken away, something put upon us, or fear of not being able to be who we feel we are meant to be.
 Anger and fear are useful to us as human animals, because they indicate something is amiss, either outwardly or more importantly inside ourselves.
-The key to anger being useful to us remains in the difference between consciousness and unconsciousness.
-And guess what helps us differentiate between consciousness and unconsciousness?

 Our body.

 Neuroscience that tells us that “only after the body has reacted can the conscious mind become aware of the reaction and recognize the constellation, if at all” (Krieger, 2014).
 Anger in the body can feel like heat or iciness or both at the same time.
 Anger can actually feel like the metaphor “my blood is boiling” with a rush of intense internal agitation in our veins.
 For many, anger gets immediately negatively introjected, so we go from feeling wronged or hurt by someone to feeling something is wrong with us.
-Additionally, because some of us are taught that anger is unbecoming, it can be intolerable for us to linger in the feeling state of anger, so we quickly leap to sadness.
+Additionally, because some of us are taught that anger is unbecoming, it can be intolerable for us to linger in the feeling state of anger, so we quickly leap to sadness or despair.

-Our body is our first messenger.
+Our body is our first signal-bearer.
 The initial somatic senses of anger - tingling, boiling, flushing, cramping, heaviness, tightness, pounding, racing, trembling, forward-leaning, narrowing – all can be considered signs that our complex has been constellated and it’s time to slow down, get close to ourselves, ask questions, listen, and respond with conscious action.

 Here are some questions you can ask yourself when you sense anger in your body: